bootstrap-vue-next/bootstrap-vue-next/apps/docs/src/docs/migration-guide.md

 ### Replacement for Modal Message boxes

 [BootstrapVue](https://bootstrap-vue.org/docs/components/modal#modal-message-boxes) provided two methods on the `this.$bvModal` object called `msgBoxOk` and `msgBoxConfirm`.
-In holding with the Vue3 first philosophy, BootstrapVueNext provides a composible called [`useModalController`](/docs/composables/useModalController) that fills the same needs (and more).
+In holding with the Vue3 first philosophy, BootstrapVueNext provides a composable called [`useModalController`](/docs/composables/useModalController) that fills the same needs (and more).

 Please read the [`useModalController`](/docs/composables/useModalController) documentation and then come back here for examples of replacements